TigaxMT/PicMoments/README.md

-# PicYou
+# PicMoments
-PicYou is a simple program to take photos and recordo videos with effects or not
+Simple program to take photos and recordo videos with effects or not

 Written on C++ and using Opencv library and QT Framework